 I’ve been to Everland, Seoul Land, and Aiins World.
 For a year now, I’ve been searching for the best theme park in Seoul.
 I’ve always wanted to visit Lotte World, and now I finally got a chance to experience it!

 Luckily, I saw a promo!
-I used Naver.com, the standard search bar in Korea (It’s the Google in Korea).
-I typed “롯데월드” (Lotte World) and the event promo appeared.
+I used Naver.com, the standard search bar in Korea (It’s Google in Korea).
+I typed Lotte World and the event promo appeared.
 It’s written in Korean so it’s hard for foreigners to be updated with promos.
-I was able to buy a ticket for only 24,000 won (admission after 12pm).
+I was able to buy a ticket for only 24,000 won (admission after 12 pm).
 I asked my boss to buy it for me using his Naver account.
 LOL.

 In preparation for this trip, I downloaded the app called Magic Pass.
-It suppose to make your waiting time shorter.
+It supposes to make your waiting time shorter.
 Despite the bad reviews at Google Play, I still downloaded it.
 LOL.
 After claiming my ticket, I scanned it using the app.
 I got three magic pass tickets.
-However, I was able to use is only once.
+However, I was able to use it only once.

 Not all rides can be reserved using the app.
 Here are some rides that can be reserved: